gcallah/hambone/chaps/chap4.md

 breezy night.

 Claude close the door behind him, took out his cell phone, and called Thaddeus.
-"You and Alastair meet me at Elsie's.
-Vite vite."
+"You and Alastair meet me at Elsie's. _Vite, vite_."
 (Claude, a Clemson man, liked to show off what little he remembered of his four semesters of French.)

 He walked over to Gertie and gave her a hug.
 "Don't you worry none now baby,